 - Participate in the Good News Community, an organic church in Elizabeth Park I've been hanging with for a while

-- Help out with wider church stuff - (I helped at the Upside Down Circus, I'd love to see Big Week Out happen in northern Adelaide)
+- Help out with wider church stuff - (I helped at the Upside Down Circus, I hoped to see Big Week Out happen in northern Adelaide)

 - Maybe find some answers to some questions: What ministry will work with white "battlers"?
 How can we help the immigrant churches, particularly to see their kids grow up in the faith?
 And the big one, how can the old and new Australians in the Church work together in the mission?
 I'll at least have a front-row seat to see some attempts.